Karagul/CAPM/README.md

 - log.txt -> save all portfolio() created

+- log.db -> save all portfolio() created if SQL methods are used

 - curr.txt -> save current user in the app

 - /templates -> all html interface